drgshub/spinnerr/README.md

 * Configurable via web UI: Optional UI to add, edit, or remove container entries and set idle timeouts.
 * Container groups: containers can be grouped to be started and stopped together.
 * Lightweight and efficient: Minimal overhead, runs as a Docker container itself.
+* Scheduler for containers: Automate start/stop of containers or groups based on time and day.

 ## Installation

 The package can be pulled directly from GitHub with Docker pull or Docker Compose.